CodeYourFuture/Module-Databases/E-Commerce-API/readme.md

 # Project Brief: E-Commerce API

+You are a developer building an Express application to connect your e-commerce database to a shop front.
+Your client requires a fully tested API so you will write this application TDD-style: writing the test first and then the code to make the test pass.
+There is a starter test given to help you, that satisfies the first user story.

+How will you make this test pass?

 ## User Stories

 As a developer, I want to add new API endpoints to the NodeJS application for the cyf-ecommerce-api, so that I can improve the functionality of the application.

+As a developer, I want to build up my API using TDD - writing the test first and then iterating : adding one feature to pass one unit test.

 - As a user, I want to view a list of all products with their prices and supplier names.
 - As a user, I want to search for products by name.